Resources

 • There is no such thing as perfection.

-• Absolutistic thinking is a rigid thinking process that views there is only one correct or universal way of thinking, behaving, or being; that one must, should, completely, never or always follow exactly.
+• Absolutistic thinking is a rigid thinking process that views there is only one correct or universal way of thinking, behaving, or being; that one must, should, completely, never, or always follow exactly.
 It is rigid, meaning, there is no flexibility or options.

 • The category term, words of demandingness, comes from Rational Psychotherapy, aka REBT, and are viewed as irrational beliefs that lead one to experience emotional distress.

-Linguistically, words of demandingness is called a modal operator of necessity.
+Linguistically, words of demandingness are called a modal operator of necessity.
 Modal operators are a mode of operating or being in the world.
 It is a deductive pattern – it brings things down to a point – and it forms the rules we live by.

-Solution: to add options, flexibility, into the thinking by adding words of possibility and probability that allow you the individual to take on responsibility or ownership of the action.
+Solution: add options, and flexibility, into the thinking by adding words of possibility and probability that allow you the individual to take on responsibility or ownership of the action.
 By using words such as could, would, might, maybe, may, can, am, try, will, want, etc. one introduces flexibility to their thinking.
 One can use the negation of the above words, as well.
 E.g., might not, won’t, do not want, can not, etc.

 Demandingness Examples